fenago/deep-learning-for-nlp/Lab Guides/chapter_19/Lab_12.md

 ```

-This is a good first cut language model, but does not take full advantage of the LSTM’s
+This is a good first cut language model, but does not take full advantage of the LSTM's
 ability to handle sequences of input and disambiguate some of the ambiguous pairwise sequences
 by using a broader context.